ChrisDuffley/stationPlaylist/readme.md

 ## Playlist Transcripts

 Pressing SPL Assistant, Shift+F8 will present a dialog to let you request playlist transcripts in numerous formats, including in a plain text format, an HTML table or a list.

+## Inser break note

+After opening insert tracks dialog from Studio and Creator and track type is set to break note or timed break note, press Alt+Windows+I while focused on the note edit field to open insert break note dialog.
+You can select the break note type, duratoin if any, set confcurrent note flag, add text associated with the break note, and manage favorite break note types.

 ## Configuration dialog